airborne-commando/OPSEC-OSINT-Tools/README.md

   - [Have I Been Pwned](https://haveibeenpwned.com/): Check if an email has been compromised in a data breach.

-  - [Breached data](https://breachdirectory.org/): Check email and usernames for a breach; will return partial password hashes
+  - [Breach Directory](https://breachdirectory.org/): Check email and usernames for a breach; will return partial password hashes

     - The following information is imported into the BreachDirectory database:
     - First 4 characters of each password.